-Our study contributes to the literature by considering variability in forest residue feedstock supplies for the purpose of selecting the best location for a bioenergy plant out of three potential locations.
-More specifically, we use precise information on the location and year of historical timber harvest in the western Canadian province of Alberta to quantify the spatial and temporal variability of timber harvest, and thereby relate the harvest information to spatial and temporal variability of forest residue availability.
-We develop transportation cost estimates to all of the historical timber harvest areas based on cycle time estimates developed from the road network in the province.
+Our study contributes to the literature by considering variability in forest residue feedstock supplies for the purpose of selecting the best location for a bioenergy plant from alternative potential locations.
+More specifically, we use precise information on the location and year of historical timber harvest in the province of Alberta, Canada to quantify the spatial and temporal variability of timber harvest, and thereby relate the harvest information to spatial and temporal variability of forest residue availability.
+We develop transportation cost estimates to all of the historical timber harvest areas based on cycle time estimates developed from a digital road network for the province.
 The spatial and temporal variability of forest residues results in variability in the transport cycle time from the residue collection areas to the bioenergy plant, which in turn leads to variability in delivered residue cost.
-From this information we develop historical cost curves [22] for collecting and delivering forest residues to each of the three potential bioenergy plant locations for each of 26 years in our study period (1990–2015).
-When considering locations for the potential bioenergy plants, we conduct sensitivity analysis on 3 different bioenergy plant capacities, as defined by annual forest residue feedstock requirements: 200 Gg·yr-1 corresponding to a small wood pellet mill, 400 Gg·yr-1 corresponding to a large pellet mill or a small biorefinery, and 800 Gg·yr-1 corresponding to a large biorefinery.
+From this information we develop historical cost-availability curves [22] for collecting and delivering forest residues to each of the three potential bioenergy plant locations for each of 26 years in our study period (1990–2015).
+When considering locations for the potential bioenergy plants, we conduct sensitivity analysis on 3 different bioenergy plant capacities, as defined by annual forest residue feedstock requirements: 200 Gg/a corresponding to a small wood pellet mill, 400 Gg/a corresponding to a large pellet mill or a small biorefinery, and 800 Gg/a corresponding to a large biorefinery.

 The methods used for this study are similar to that used by FPInnovations for their biomass availability estimates for timber supply areas in British Columbia (see Ref.
 [21] for an example).
-Like us, FPInnovations develops supply curves (cost-availability curves) based on a road network and historical harvests.
-However, their take on temporal variability is limited to comparing two 5-year periods.
-As well, they limit their analyses to the boundaries of timber supply areas.
-The only boundary that limits our analysis is the provincial border between Alberta and British Columbia.
+Like us, FPInnovations develops cost-availability curves based on a road network and historical harvests.
+However, their consideration of temporal variability is limited to comparing two 5-year periods.
+As well, FPInnovations limit their analyses to the boundaries of timber supply areas.
+The only boundary considered our analysis is the provincial boundary of Alberta.

 Our analysis also shares similarities with work published by Yemshanov et al. [20].
-They develop supply curves at national and regional levels based on a national forest inventory and the location of cogeneration facilities associated with forest products manufacturing facilities.
+They develop cost-availability curves at national and regional levels based on a national forest inventory and the location of cogeneration facilities associated with forest products manufacturing facilities.
 However, their analysis is based the reported annual volumes of processed wood at each manufacturing plant in a single year (2010), and the corresponding residue delivery cost.
-Instead, we consider the spatial location of all the harvest sites over a 26-year period (1990-2015) and calculate the delivery cost for each harvest site in the year it was harvested.

 In the next section we describe our study area and data sources.
 We then describe how we aggregate and analyze the data.
-We then present our distributional results in the form of marginal delivered biomass cost for each of the 26 years in the study period, and for each of the three alternative plant locations.
+We present our results in the form of marginal delivered biomass cost for each of the 26 years in the study period, and for each of the three alternative plant locations.
 We conclude with a discussion of financial considerations regarding forest residues as a biofuel feedstock, with relevance to forest companies, policy makers, and bioenergy investors.

 Study area and data